 As always, sound off in the comments if you tried any of these keto options at McDonald’s or if you have more ideas for posts like these that you want to see!

-We also have a pretty active community over at my Youtube channel where you can comment as well.
+By the way, we also have a pretty active community over at my Youtube channel where you can comment as well.

 I hope this list helps you with your keto journey!